Accidents / Illness / Injury

 The fee for registration at LaSalle II is $100 per student.
 This must be paid in cash, money order, or online.
 Personal checks are NOT accepted.
 The fee will be capped at $250 for families with 3 or more children enrolled at the school.
 Additionally, should you not be able to handle it in one lump-sum, monthly payments will be available.
 Please contact the Main Office for more information about the monthly option.

 The school fee covers the costs of workbooks, agendas, online software and technology.
 All students benefit from the items and services purchased with these funds.
 Parents unable to pay the fee should contact the principal to arrange a payment plan or a waiver.

 Field trips are opportunities to extend the learning process beyond the classroom.
 All students are expected to be on their best behavior.
 A permission slip signed by the parent or guardian must be on file with the teacher before a child may leave the building.
 The school dress code will be required on all field trips unless indicated otherwise.

 Parents are welcome and encouraged to help chaperone these trips.
 Names of all chaperones must be submitted to the area office prior to the field trip.
 Family members or friends may not substitute for a designated chaperone.
 Younger children, siblings, or other relatives may not attend.
 Chaperones are discouraged from signing out their child early after a field trip as this adversely affects school attendance.

 Note: Since trips are prepaid and pro-rated, we are unable to issue refunds for students who do not attend.

 All parents will receive access to CPS' online portal.
-The school will provide parents with a PIN number to establish an account.
 Parents can then view grades and attendance online as well as to set up email alerts when grades pass a certain threshold.